Franco Torgnascioli

 Franco Luis Torgnascioli Lagreca (born 24 August 1990) is an Uruguayan professional footballer who plays as a goalkeeper for Montevideo City Torque.

 Career

 In July 2017, he was loaned to Spanish side Lorca FC from Pachuca.

-In July 2022, he was loaned to San Luis de Quillota in the Primera B de Chile from Everton de Viña del Mar until the end of the season.
+In July 2022, he was loaned to San Luis de Quillota in the Primera B de Chile from Everton de Viña del Mar (a team owned by Grupo Pachuca) until the end of the season.
 He ended his contract with Everton in December 2023.

 In 2024, Torgnascioli signed with Unión Española.
 He left them on 11 July 2025.